kayaking-on-the-river

 LISTED PROPERTIES

-The City of Petaluma currently has eight sites listed with the National Register between the years of 1984 to 2006.
+The City of Petaluma has nine sites listed with the National Register with the earliest listing in 1984.
 Three of which are listed as city landmarks, and one is also a state landmark.
 Click here to view the city’s historic places on a map.

 • Adobe